-This course is given entirely in French.
+This course is given in English or in French.
 Candidates must express themselves fluently and write their second language competently.
 The study of French-Canadian writers will be carried out through the reading and critical evaluation of selected passages from the earliest writers to those of the modern days.